turingarena/iospec/README.md

 Restrictions:

 * *Variables must be set exactly once each time they are in-scope*.
 * *Reusable functions and/or recursion are not supported*.
-This allows mapping each lexical location in the code to a specific state of the parsers, and asserts that any given variable has at most one value at any given time.
+This allows mapping each lexical location in the code to a specific state of the parsers, and ensures that any given variable has at most one value at any given time.
 * *All identifiers have global scope, and must be named differently*.
 This simplifies referencing any given variable from outside the spec (say, in the documentation) and simplifies the generation of the skeleton code.
 NB: only identifiers have global scope, not variables, so it is still an error to refer to a variable outside its definition scope.
 * *Arguments of problem-solver functions must be simple variables, not expressions.* This makes sure that the parameter and the corresponding variable are the same object, and can be defined/documented only once.